Restricted Boltzmann machine representation for the groundstate and excited states of Kitaev Honeycomb model: Symmetries of the Pfaffian Ansatz

 Thus we see, that as the two factors of $\kappa$ just contribute an overall phase which is the same for all summands of the Pfaffian in expression \eqref{eq:ansatz}, the three groundstate wave functions just get permuted under the action of $\hat{C}_6$.

 This is, however, a too large symmetry group as the groundstate space should be only invariant under the \textit{combined} action of $\hat{C}_6$ and $\hat{U}_{C_6}$.
 To understand what has been happening and how to modify the Ansatz such that it is only invariant under the combined symmetry, it is useful to have another look at the projection \eqref{eq:spinprojection}.
 When performing such projections, there is a freedom for the choice of phase factors and it is a-priory not clear which ones to choose.
 In \eqref{eq:spinprojection} we have made the simplest choice for such factors.
 Here, we want to modify our choice and present a more precise conjecture for the relation between the Pfaffian state and the groundstate wave-functions.
-To this end, note that the Honeycomb lattice can be divided into three conical regions as shown in Fig.\ref{fig:c6}.
+To this end, note that the Honeycomb lattice can be divided into three conical regions as shown in Fig. \ref{fig:c6}.
 These regions are connected by 120 degree rotations and invariant under inversions.
 When applying $\hat{P}_{\textrm{physical}}$, we introduce phases depending on in which region the complex value $x_i-z_j$ lies:

 Next, note the above three spin states are each eigenvectors of $\hat{U}_{C_6}$ with eigenvalues given as follows

 Now it is easy to see that a permutation which moves $\widehat{P}_{\textrm{physical}} |ij\rangle_1$ from region I to region II is combined with an action of $\hat{U}_{C_6}$ with eigenvalue $1$, a permutation which moves the state from region II to region III will be combined with an eigenvalue $e^{2\pi i/3}$ from the action of $\hat{U}_{C_6}$ resulting in a state in region III, and a permutation moving the state from region III to I will lead to a cancellation of phases upon the action of $\hat{U}_{C_6}$ resulting in a target state with the correct phase.
 Thus it is apparent that the Pfaffian state \eqref{eq:ansatz} is invariant (up to a permutation of theta function spin structures as described above) under the combined action of $\hat{C}_6$ and $\hat{U}_{C_6}$ while it is not invariant under individual actions of these operators.
 This mirrors the symmetry properties of the RBM state under the action of these operators exactly.
 We therefore conjecture the Pfaffian state to be an exact groundstate under the refined action of $\widehat{P}_{\textrm{physical}}$ as described above.